blacklanternsecurity/bbot/docs/scanning/configuration.md

 These two are equivalent.

 Config options specified via the command-line take precedence over all others.
-You can give BBOT a custom config file with `--config myconf.yml`, or individual arguments like this: `--config modules.shodan_dns.api_key=deadbeef`.
-To display the full and current BBOT config, including any command-line arguments, use `bbot --current-config`.
+You can give BBOT a custom config file with `-c myconf.yml`, or individual arguments like this: `-c modules.shodan_dns.api_key=deadbeef`.
+To display the full and current BBOT config, including any command-line arguments, use `bbot -c`.

 Note that placing the following in `bbot.yml`:
 ```yaml title="~/.bbot/config/bbot.yml"